-The hip joint is a ball-and-socket structure wherein the femur’s head (ball) firmly fits into the hip socket (1).
-However, in some cases, the ball doesn’t fit into the hip socket properly, causing the hip joint to dislocate partially or completely.
+The hip joint is a ball-and-socket structure wherein the femur’s head (ball) firmly fits into the pelvis (hip socket) (1).
+However, in some cases, it does not form properly, causing the hip joint to dislocate partially or completely.
 This rare musculoskeletal condition is known as hip dysplasia or developmental dysplasia of the hip (DDH).

 According to the American Academy of Pediatrics (AAP), hip dysplasia in babies can be congenital or develop during infancy (2).
 The condition typically varies in severity and can occur in one or both hip joints.
 As a parent, knowing about the condition in detail can help in early diagnosis and prompt treatment for the baby.